derrekbertrand/derrekbertrand.github.io/_posts/2023-07-10-you-cant-handle-the-remote.md

 a given, and continual work is required in order to maintain good report.
 For some, turning daily communication into a video call is the last nail in the coffin.
 "Remote makes it hard to be **collaborative**," they say.

 The information age fuels the idea economy.
-Sharing ideas is what makes the wold go round, especially if you work in a creative or technical organization.
+Sharing ideas is what makes the world go 'round, especially if you work in a creative or technical organization.
 Innovations are not easy to come by and require many individuals working closely with their stakeholders.
 For some, turning Friday afternoon whiteboard sessions into a video call is the last nail in the coffin.
 "Remote makes it hard to be **creative**," they say.